DecisionsDev/decisions-on-kafka/Readme.md

 ## Introduction

-Message driven architecture put in interaction client applications with services replying to the request from client applications.
+Message driven architecture puts in interaction client applications with services replying to the requests from client applications.
 Some of advantages of message driven architecture is the scalability with loadbalencing, and the asynchronous communication.
-This type of architecture is based on a broker allowing to subscribe to a topic and publish.
+This type of architecture is based on a broker allowing to subscribe to a topic and publish messages.

-This sample shows how to use IBM Operational Decision Manager (ODM) with Apache Kafka
+In this sample we show how to use IBM Operational Decision Manager (ODM) with Apache Kafka which is a distributed streaming plateform allowing to setup a message driven architecture.
 ![Sample Architecture](docs/images/architecture.png)

-In this sample we demonstrate how to integrate Kafka into ODM by using the loan validation sample.

-In this sample, we have Client Applications sending a loan request and Decision Services executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
+In the sample architecture, we have Client Applications sending a loan request and Decision Services executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
 Message driven architecture
 We have one kafka broker and two topics in the sample architecture.
 The first topic is for Client Applications to put their loan request, and the second topic is for replies where the Decision Services put the result after executing against a ruleset.